Starting a website has never been easier in 2020 if you choose to go with CMS (Content Management System) platforms.

 Due to WordPress’s popularity, hackers often set their target on WordPress websites for data breaches, hacking attempts, malware, and Trojan attacks.

 Although WordPress offers thousands of plugins and extensions, it’s impossible to make sure that every plugin employs proper safety standards and remains compatible with newer versions of the platform.
 This can be a nightmare from a security standpoint.
 Furthermore, most of its advanced extensions rely mainly on plugins and you have to modify its cores file to enable SSL connection.

 But don’t worry yet, WordPress has already offered its own set of security extensions and plugins to help users secure their website at the highest level.
 Specifically, more and more WordPress users now are installing the SSL certificate which initiates a secure session with browsers.
 You will need to purchase the SSL certificate from third-party vendors before starting the installation process.

 When your SSL is ready, you will be able to install it for your sites with supporting options from these platforms.
 The most popular WordPress plugin for support installing SSL Certificate is Really Simple SSL, which will automatically detect your settings and configure your website to run over HTTP.

 Alternatively, you can decrease the workload with the help from WordPress Maintenance Services.

-Similar to WordPress, Joomla also faces some security risks arising from extra extensions and plugins, that makeup 84% of all hacked sites in the system.
+Similar to WordPress, Joomla security also faces some risks arising from extra Joomla extensions and plugins, that makeup 84% of all hacked sites in the system.
 Understanding that there is no CMS that is 100% secure, Joomla also offers a set of security extensions and plugins.